abuzarmahmood/pr_blog_bot/README.md

 - **Smart PR Analysis**: Automatically extracts code diffs, commit messages, PR titles and descriptions
 - **AI-Powered Content Generation**: Creates well-structured technical blog posts using OpenAI's GPT models
+- **Custom Image Generation**: Creates unique, relevant images for each blog post using DALL-E
 - **Web Research Integration**: Enhances posts with relevant content from across the web
 - **Customizable Output**: Take control with user-defined direction for the tone and focus
 - **Flexible Updates**: Easily revise and enhance existing blog posts with new information